About the Center

 We believe that a vibrant cultural life will contribute to the economic development of the region and to the reduction of disparity between Northern and Central Israel.

 "Chamber Music Series" Under the music leadership of Maestra Ada Pelleg the outstanding concert series has become a byword of excellence. " A very special concert, played by an ensemble of our best musicians, was held in the magical old city" Ha'Aretz, 2009.
-The series has hosted the best international and Israeli orchestra and soloists including members of the Israel Philharmonic, the Stuttgart Chamber Orchestra, the Israel Chamber Orchestra, Rubinstein International Piano Competition winner Roman Rabinovich, Italian flutist Raffaele Travizani German flutist, Hans George Schmeizer, and many others.
+The series has hosted the best international and Israeli soloists and orchestras among them Sir James Galway, principals of the Israel Philharmonic, the Stuttgart Chamber Orchestra, the Israel Chamber Orchestra, the Paris VOxmusicorum Orchestra, Rubinstein International Piano Competition winner Roman Rabinovich, Italian flutist Raffaele Travizani, German flutist, Hans George Schmeizer, and many others.

 "Mostly Mozart in the Galilee" A unique program of primarily sacred music which was established in 2010 .
 The concerts take place in a variety of beautiful venues throughout the Galilee; Gush Halav, Safed, Rosh Pinna and Nazareth.
 The imprresiv artsits roster of this series includes the Israel Opera Chorus and leading soloists, leading players of the Israel Philharmonic, the Israel Chamber Orchestra, Upper Galilee Chorus , Ranmat Gan Chamber Chorus and , Emek Heffer Chamber Chorus.

 Special projects in the Galilee In 2010 the GMC produced the inaugural concert in the Maronite Church in Gush Halav openning it to the general public for the first time.
-In 2012 the GMC has renewed classical music concerts in Ein Gev Festival, producing a performance of Beethoven's 9th Symphony with the Jerusalem Symphony Orchestra, the Jordan Valley Choire, the Upper Galilee Choire and the Galilee Music Festival Choire, and renowed Iisraeli soloists under the direction of conductor Ada Pelleg.
+In 2012 the GMC has renewed classical music concerts in Ein Gev Festival, producing a performance of Beethoven's 9th Symphony with the Jerusalem Symphony Orchestra, the Jordan Valley Choir, the Upper Galilee Choir and the Galilee Music Festival Choir, and renowed Iisraeli soloists under the direction of conductor Ada Pelleg.
 In 2013 the GMC resident orchestra inaugurated the auditorium of Stef Vertheimer in Nazareth Inducstrial Park.

-Established in 2000, the elite orchestra is comprised of the principal players of the Israel Philharmonic Orchestra and other leading Israeli players who perform regularly in the various GMC’s concerts series.
+Established in 2000, the elite orchestra is comprised of the principal players of the Israel Philharmonic Orchestra and other leading Israeli players who perform regularly in the various GMC’s concerts series and special projects.
 In addition to performing in Israel the orchestra has performed in the Columbia Festival of the Arts in Maryland, USA, with Chinese flutists Jin Ta, in London in a concerts titled “Towards Humanity” with British/Lebanese flutist Wissam Boustany and recorded a CD “Made in Brazil” with Brazilian flutist James Strauss

 Educational project "Music Journey"